jakobib/daia2016/finding-availability.md

-The incentive to eventually finish DAIA 1.0 specification came with implementation of another API for access to patron accounts: the *Patrons Account Information API (PAIA)* was specified as complement to DAIA during development of the mobile library application "BibApp" in 2012.^[See
+The incentive to eventually finish DAIA 1.0 specification came with implementation of another API for access to patron accounts: the *Patrons Account Information API (PAIA)* was specified as complement to DAIA during development of the mobile library application "BibApp" in 2012.
-<https://www.gbv.de/wikis/cls/BibApp> for a German overview of BibApp.
-The
-application is available as Open Source at <https://github.com/gbv/bibapp-ios>
-and <https://github.com/gbv/bibapp-android>.]
 Although PAIA is more complex than DAIA, as it also includes authentification and write access, the specification turned out to be but easier and cleaner than DAIA 0.5.

 Based on the specification of PAIA [@PAIA], a first PAIA server was implemented by a contractor^[Creation and maintanance of BibApp is done by the